saltstack/salt-enhancement-proposals/deprecate_esxi_modules.md

 ## Alternatives
 [alternatives]: #alternatives

-Alternative would be to have leave things as they are leading to confusion as to which execution module to use.
+Alternative would be to leave things as they are leading to confusion as to which execution module to use.

 ## Unresolved questions
 [unresolved]: #unresolved-questions